 Photo by Richard Lord for Fogarty/NIH

-Electronic resources are integral to modern
+Electronic resources are integral to modern medical

-medical training.
-MEPI funds are enhancing
+training.
+MEPI funds are enhancing power supplies,

-power supplies, wiring and equipment to
+wiring and equipment to improve Internet access.

 In the first substantial publication by participants of the $130 million Medical Education Partnership Initiative (MEPI), more than 225 authors detailed progress being made at the African institutions.
 Their reports are in the August 2014 supplement to Academic Medicine, "The Medical Education Partnership Initiative: Investing in Education in Sub-Saharan Africa."
 Begun in 2010, MEPI is funded by the President's Emergency Plan for AIDS Relief (PEPFAR) and the National Institutes of Health (NIH), and is co-administered by NIH's Fogarty International Center and the Health Resources and Services Administration (HRSA).

 "MEPI is a major venture in international educational innovation that has generated new thinking, energy and optimism in the field of medical education in Africa," the program partners write in a foreword article to the supplement.

 The collection of 32 articles includes case studies of national strategies to increase numbers of doctors and health professionals trained; educational innovations such as e-learning and regional training sites; research capacity development; and partnerships that leverage advances across the MEPI network.

 MEPI participants provided examples of progress, including: